demisto/content/Packs/FireEyeETP/Integrations/FireEyeETP/README.md

 Use the FireEye Email Threat Prevention (ETP) integration to import messages as incidents, search for messages with specific attributes, and retrieve alert data.

 ## Use Cases
+* Search for messages using specific message attributes as indicators.
 * Import messages as Cortex XSOAR incidents, using the message status as indicator.

 ## Prerequisites